jamesluvsgithub/stm32/projects/blink/LOG.md

 - LED does not blink...

 __Possible Solutions and Next Steps__
-- Analyze the initialization stage of my code
+- Analyze the initialization stage of my code; the main loop (two lines of code) seems to check out..

 __Comments__
 - Oh no